robsyme/showcase/demo/docs/automation.md

 The command line utility used to manage resources on Seqera Platform such as pipelines, runs, compute environments is called `tw`.

-The CLI provides an interface to launch pipelines, manage compute environments, retrieve run metadata, and monitor runs on the Platform.It provides a Nextflow-like experience for bioinformaticians to prefer the CLI, allows you store Seqera resource configuration (i.e. pipelines, compute environments) in Infrastructure-as-code, and is built on top of the [Seqera Platform API](#1-seqera-platform-api).
+The CLI provides an interface to launch pipelines, manage compute environments, retrieve run metadata, and monitor runs on the Platform.
+It provides a Nextflow-like experience for bioinformaticians to prefer the CLI, allows you store Seqera resource configuration (i.e. pipelines, compute environments) in Infrastructure-as-code, and is built on top of the [Seqera Platform API](#1-seqera-platform-api).
 The CLI offers more flexibility and easier interaction with the Platform, than the API.

 ![Seqera Platform CLI](./assets/platform-cli.png)